getnamingo/bind9-api-server-sqlite/install.md

 # Installation Guide (Ubuntu 22.04/Ubuntu 24.04/Debian 12)

 **NB!
-The API server must be installed on a server where is running BIND9 as master DNS.**
+The API server must be installed on a server where is running BIND9 as master or slave DNS.**

 ## 1. Install the required packages: